dmitriz/promises-spec/README.md

     1. must have a reason, which must not change.

 Here, "must not change" means immutable identity (i.e. `===`), but does not imply deep immutability.

+## Proposed new Terminology

+1. "atomic" construction is one that cannot be broken into several simpler ones.
+1. "wrapping" a value `x` into a promise is a basic atomic construction creating a new promise that is fulfilled with `x`.
+Here `x` is allowed to be a promise `p` that would be wrapped into a promise fulfilled with `p`, making no distinction between `p` and other objects or primitive values and thus working uniformly across the language.
+(The currently implemented native `Promise.resolve` method can only wrap a non-promise.
+If a promise is passed, it will instead recusrively unwrap it, making this operation not atomic.
+Although it is currently not possible to wrap a promise into another promise, we prove here that adding this construction can peacefully coexist along the current spec and will make usage simpler and adressing needs of more people.)
+1. "unwrapping" (or "flattening") a promise `p` is another basic atomic construction creating a new promise `np` attempting to "unwrap" `p`, that behaves identically to `p` except when `p` resolves with value equal to another promise `q`, in which case `np` adopts the complete behavior of `q`.
+1. "recursive unwrapping" a promise `p` is a non-atomic construction consisting of repeatedly unwrapping as long as it is possible, i.e. as long as each new promise is fulfilled with another promise.

 ### The `then` Method